lulu-bbg/emotion_hand-detection/README.md

 Trail Two- Video Demo: https://youtu.be/ixWe0OLodj4 (Nano is detecting all five emotion, but needs different angles to recognize the patterns.)

-For 100 epochs and 100 train images, this trail went pretty well.
+==For 100 epochs and 100 train images==, this trail went pretty well.
 However, while taking the images it is likley I adjusted the camera, even if seeminly insignificant, this had a pretty big impact on what emotions the nano could detect in slightly different angles.
 Image detection emotions:

 ![happy image](https://github.com/lulu-bbg/emotion_hand-detection/blob/main/happy.jpg?raw=true)
 ![mad image](https://github.com/lulu-bbg/emotion_hand-detection/blob/main/mad.jpg?raw=true)